-How to Protect Yourself From Debit Card Fraud
+How to Protect Yourself from Debit Card Fraud

 When each one of those compromises takes place, it is our practice here at Baker Boyer to reissue all cards that are at risk in order to keep our client’s information secure.
 In other words, we proactively issue you a new debit card.
 This is not because the Bank’s systems have been compromised.
-It is because a cyber crime has been committed against a retailer where our clients do business.
+It is because cybercrime has been committed against a retailer where our clients do business.

 When a debit card compromise occurs, it is a frustrating situation to deal with.
 So what can you do to lower your risk of it happening to you?